-Clinical expert endorsement
+13. Clinical expert's endorsement

-The endorsement needs to include the name, signature and CV of the clinical expert.
+14. The name, signature and CV of the clinical expert

 Where information relevant to a particular section of the CER is provided elsewhere in a submission (e.g. bench testing reports), the manufacturer should ensure it is clearly cross-referenced and easy to find.